 I. Building Your Marketing Plan

-We’ll start with the basics – developing your strategy, setting a budget, and tracking outcomes.
+Before we get to the sample healthcare marketing plan template, we’ll start with the basics – developing your strategy, setting a budget, and tracking outcomes.
 Without these in place, there’s no way to know if you’re getting the most bang for your marketing buck.
 And that’s the ultimate goal!

 Develop a Clear and Concise Marketing Strategy